briansalehi/tmux-acpi/README.md

 percentage from 0 to 100.
 Of course you will never witness the 0 percent of your battery, not even with time travel.

+Battery timer indicator shows how much time remains until battery is dead, or how much time it takes until battery is full.
+I would recommend using battery status indicator with timer indicator together to distinguish these two states in timer.
+I used icons to separate the states but you might want to disable these icons by setting their variables as empty.

 ### Battery Capacity & Health

 ![Battery Capacity](images/acpi-battery-health.png)